 Counsel must use the lectern.
-Counsel must not consume time by writing out words, drawing charts or diagrams, etc. Counsel may prepare such materials in advance.
-The Court will establish and enforce time limits for opening statements and closing arguments, and for examination of witnesses.
+Counsel must not consume time by writing out words, drawing charts or diagrams, etc. Counsel must prepare such materials in advance.

 C. Objections to Questions

 Counsel must not use objections to make a speech, recapitulate testimony, or attempt to guide the witness.